-This equation is based upon the formula Q2 = Q1 x (Square Root of P2 / P1).
+This equation is based upon the formula to the right.
 Q1 and P1 are the known flow rate and pressure.
 Q2 is the resulting flow rate for the pressure in question P2.
-Q2a, Q2b and Q2c refer to the nozzle type in question.

 Our spray coverage calculator assists with estimating the number of spray nozzles required for a given spray angle, spray height based upon the coverage you require.
 This will enable you to minimize the number of spray nozzles required by choosing a wider spray angle or adjusting your spray height - or some combination thereof.
 Ultimately you may require a different percentage of overlap or there might be some other coverage related aspects to consider, however this calculator will provide a relatively accurate estimate and help you to design your own spray header.
 Although this calculator was created with Flat Fan nozzles in mind, it also works well for Full Cone nozzles as long as you are trying to estimate the coverage across a target.

 Complex spray coverage patterns such as large circular/rectangular areas, specialized nozzle patterns such as even spray pattern nozzles and prediction of coverage for spray injected into a gas stream or pressurized vessel are all examples where this calculator is not useful.

 This calculator does not take into account such variables as Surface Tension, Specific Gravity or fluid temperatures ≠ 70°F.

 Spray Coverage is based upon Theoretical Coverage and doesn't take into account the collapsing effect that gravity exerts on a pattern for very high spray heights.
 Theoretical Coverage is considered to be accurate for spray heights up to ~6 feet.
 At these heights and higher it is suggested that you contact a spray nozzle specialist and review your requirements with them.